 Remember is it a huge step for a young person to make a disclosure

-Inform the relevant safeguarding lead and/or session lead immediately.
+Inform the relevant designated safeguarding lead and/or session lead immediately.
 If the situation is an emergency and neither safeguarding lead nor deputies are available, you should telephone Children’s Services directly or, if out of hours, the Emergency Duty Social Work team or Police Child Protection Team.
 You can also contact the following people for support:

-What to do if an allegation of abuse against of you witness abuse by a employee, trustee or volunteer
+What to do if an allegation of abuse against of you witness abuse by an employee, trustee or volunteer

 By abuse we mean that they have;

-If a young person makes an allegation of abuse against a Barking and Dagenham Youth Zone employee, volunteer or trustee you should report this immediately to their line manager (where applicable) and the relevant Safeguarding Lead.
-The Safeguarding lead will refer immediately to the LADO, following up a written referral within 24 hours is the criteria above is met.
+If a young person makes an allegation of abuse against a Barking and Dagenham Youth Zone employee, volunteer or trustee you should report this immediately to their line manager (where applicable) and the relevant Designated Safeguarding Lead.
+The Designated Safeguarding Lead will refer immediately to the LADO, following up a written referral within 24 hours if the criteria above is met.